bulletmark/edir/README.md

     last.
 These can be combined with the above sorting options.

-17. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.
+17. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file as `vidir` does.

 18. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.